 - Send the keywords, questions and content brief to your freelance writers

-- Check the content returned is factual correct before uploading (as freelance writers will make some factual errors – this is common)
+- Check the content returned is factually correct before uploading (as freelance writers will make some factual errors – this is common)

 - Upload the content by editors who can look to tweak keyword densities, load in some LSI variations and format to balance HTML to text rations